Subtle Data Crimes: Naively training machine learning algorithms could lead to overly-optimistic results: Introduction

 Bias stemming from the underlying data has been previously recognized in a few scenarios related to inverse problems.
 The term \emph{inverse crime} describes a scenario in which an algorithm is tested using simulated data, and the simulation resonates with the algorithm such that it leads to improved results \cite{colton1998inverse,kaipio2007statistical,hansen2010discrete,guerquin2011realistic,mueller2012linear}.
 Specifically, the authors of \cite{guerquin2011realistic} described an \emph{inverse crime} as a situation where the same discrete model is used for simulating k-space measurements and reconstructing an MR image from them; they showed that this leads to reduced ringing artifacts compared with reconstruction from raw or analytically-computed measurements.
 A second example is evaluation of MRI reconstruction algorithms on real-valued magnitude images; in this case k-space exhibits conjugate symmetry, hence it is sufficient to use only about half of it for full image recovery.
 This symmetry is often leveraged in Partial Fourier methods such as Homodyne \cite{mcgibney1993quantitative} and POCS \cite{haacke1991fast}, where additional steps are applied for recovery of the full complex data.
 However, neglecting the data complexity creates a better-conditioned inverse problem and may hence lead to an obvious advantage when evaluating the algorithm on such data as opposed to raw k-space data.
 However, to the best of our knowledge, \emph{inverse crimes} were not yet studied in the context of machine learning or public data usage.

 Here we introduce two subtle forms of algorithmic bias that were not yet considered and are relevant to the current DL era.
-We show how they arise from two hidden preprocessing pipelines that characterize many open-access MRI databases: a commercial scanner pipeline and a JPEG data storage pipeline.
-To demonstrate these scenarios, we took raw MRI data and "spoiled" them with carefully-controlled preprocessing steps; we then used the preprocessed datasets for training and evaluation of algorithms from three well-established MRI reconstruction frameworks: Compressed Sensing (CS) with a Wavelet transform \cite{lustig2007sparse}, Dictionary Learning (DictL) \cite{ravishankar2010mr}, and DL \cite{aggarwal2018modl}.
-Our large-scale experiments demonstrate that these algorithms yield overly-optimistic results when trained and evaluated on preprocessed data.
+We show how they arise from two hidden data processing pipelines that characterize many open-access MRI databases: a commercial scanner pipeline and a JPEG data storage pipeline.
+To demonstrate these scenarios, we took raw MRI data and "spoiled" them with carefully-controlled data processing steps; we then used the processed datasets for training and evaluation of algorithms from three well-established MRI reconstruction frameworks: Compressed Sensing (CS) with a Wavelet transform \cite{lustig2007sparse}, Dictionary Learning (DictL) \cite{ravishankar2010mr}, and DL \cite{aggarwal2018modl}.
+Our large-scale experiments demonstrate that these algorithms yield overly-optimistic results when trained and evaluated on processed data.
 Preliminary results of this work were published in a conference proceeding \cite{shimron2020subtle}.

 The main contributions of this work are threefold.
 First, we reveal scenarios in which algorithmic bias of inverse problem solvers may arise from off-label usage of open-access databases.
-We also analyze the effects of \emph{inverse crime} on complex high-dimensional learning systems via large-scale statistics.
+We also analyze the effects of \emph{inverse crimes} on complex high-dimensional learning systems via large-scale statistics.
 Secondly, we expose that CS, DictL and DL algorithms are all prone to this form of subtle bias.
 While recent studies identified stability issues of MRI reconstruction algorithms \cite{antun2020instabilities,darestani2021measuring}, to the best of our knowledge this is the first study that identifies a common vulnerability of canonical algorithms to such data-related bias.
-Third, by introducing the concept of \emph{subtle inverse crimes} and setting a framework for studying them, we hope to raise community awareness to the growing problem of bias stemming from off-label usage of open access data.
+Third, by introducing the concept of \emph{subtle data crimes} and setting a framework for studying them, we hope to raise community awareness to the growing problem of bias stemming from off-label usage of open access data.